Criminal Psychology Degree and Career Guide

 Select Criminal Psychology Degree Programs

 Tiffin University offers students a Master of Science (MS) degree in Criminal Justice with a 30-credit concentration in Forensic Psychology.
 This 42-hour MS degree may be a good option for anyone interested in pursuing further study in criminal psychology, but the degree can also lead to a career working in corrections or probation departments, administrative positions for the government, or research alongside licensed criminal or forensic psychologists.
 Graduates of the program have gone on to work for the FBI, the Department of Homeland Security, The US Marshal Services, US Border Patrol, and other government organizations.
 Tiffin’s MS program is led by faculty members who work in the field of criminal justice and can bring real-world experience to the classroom.
 Coursework focuses on psychology as it relates to the judicial system.
 To be considered for admission students need to submit transcripts for a bachelor’s degree program with a minimum GPA of 3.0.
 No GRE scores are needed and students with work experience are given extra consideration.

 The John Jay College of Criminal Justice is a division of the City University of New York and offers a doctoral program in psychology for students interested in pursuing forensic and criminal psychology.
 This program requires students to complete a special proficiency in clinical forensic applications and scholarship.
-The program can lead to certification as a professional psychologist, and it gives students the specialized knowledge needed to work as a criminal psychologist.
-Students in this program train as clinical psychologists, but also learn about criminology and criminal justice, in keeping with the mission of the John Jay College of Criminal Justice.
+The program can lead to certification as a professional psychologist and it gives students the specialized knowledge needed to work as a criminal psychologist.
+Students in this program train as clinical psychologists but also learn about criminology and criminal justice, in keeping with the mission of the John Jay College of Criminal Justice.
 The program includes 90 credit hours of coursework and emphasizes both research and professional practice and includes a dissertation and a one-year internship.
-The program focuses on preparing students to become experts in providing psychological services, conducting research, teaching psychological principles, and contributing to the application of knowledge in criminal psychology.
+The program prepares students to become experts in providing psychological services, conducting research, teaching psychological principles, and contributing to the application of knowledge in criminal psychology.
 The application process includes the submission of transcripts, GRE scores, letters of recommendation, and a personal statement.
 Practical experience is recommended as admission to this program is highly competitive.